hyperbrew/bolt-cep/README.md

 5. `src/js/lib` - Update this entire folder.
 6. `src/jsx/index.ts` - Check if any new properties have been added that don't exist in your config.
 7. `src/shared/universals.d.ts` - Check if any new properties have been added that don't exist in your config.

+**ZXPSignCmd Permissions issues on Mac**:

+Previously, you would need to fix the permissions of ZXPSignCmd by running the following command in the terminal, however this is now automated since `vite-cep-plugin@1.1.15`.
+If you still experience problems other reasons you can manually fix the executable as follows:

+If you're getting permissions errors running ZXPSignCmd on the latest Mac releases, try a fresh clone.
+If that does't work, reset permissions for ZXPSignCmd by opening the directory `node_modules/vite-cep-plugin/lib/bin` and running `chmod 700 ./ZXPSignCmd`.